The Rosales Saga

-The Rosales Saga, also known as the Rosales Novels, is a series of five historical and political novels written by Filipino National Artist F. Sionil José.
+The Rosales Saga, also known as the Rosales Novels, is a series of five historical and political novels written by National Artist of the Philippines F. Sionil José.
 Chronologically, it is composed of five interconnected novels, namely Po-on (written in 1984), Tree (written in 1978), My Brother, My Executioner (written in 1973), The Pretenders (written in 1962), and Mass (written in 1973).
 The Rosales Saga traced the five generations of two families, namely the Samsons (poor farmers) and the Asperri (wealthy mestizos) through Spanish and American periods in the history of the Philippines until the period after Philippine Independence.
 José begun writing the series in 1962 and completed it in 1984.

 General description

 All of José’s five novels are in set in Rosales, Pangasinan in Luzon, Philippines.
 José uses a variation of styles for the novels.
 José also focuses on different families with different social statuses.
 The object that connects and binds these families is the "giant Balete tree" located at the plaza of Rosales town.

-Among the common themes in the Rosales Novels are the intimate relationships and marriages between cousins, the father figure who is beaten up by the political and social structures, vengeful and aggressive attacks on persons who symbolize the repression and subjugation, the love-hate relationship between the characters and the town of Rosales, as well as its barrios such as Cabugawan, Carmay and Sipnget.
+Among the common themes in the Rosales Novels are the intimate relationships and marriages between cousins, the father figure who is beaten up by the political and social structures, vengeful and aggressive attacks on persons who symbolize repression and subjugation, the love-hate relationship between the characters and the town of Rosales, as well as its barrios such as Cabugawan, Carmay and Sipnget.

 Narrative sequence

 Po-on

-The Last book in the Rosales series, Po-on, focuses on the Samson family.
+The fifth and last novel in the Rosales series, Po-on, focuses on the Samson family.
 The novel is set during the Philippine–American War, when revolution and nationalism were presented as the solution to the social and political problems in the Philippines.
+Po-On is chronologically the first novel of the saga.

 Tree

-The second novel, Tree, pursues the life of the unnamed grandson of Don Jacinto, the overseer of the Asperris and protector of the Samsons in Po-on.
+The fourth novel, Tree, pursues the life of the unnamed grandson of Don Jacinto, the overseer of the Asperris and protector of the Samsons in Po-on.
 The unnamed narrator witnesses the adversity of the Filipino peasants under the encomienda system during the Spanish colonial regime, as well as the resulting uprisings created by the peasants.
 However, the nameless storyteller is unable to free himself from his own position that carries cultural and economic benefits.
+Tree is chronologically the second novel of the saga.

 The succeeding three books after Tree reinforce the existing strain between Philippine colonial heritage and bona fide patriotism.